geoneill12/zig-zag/README.md

 # Hardware Development

-The hardware modules for this project included the standard OTTER MCU with interrupts, and the VGA 80x60 Driver.
+The hardware modules for this project includ the standard OTTER MCU with interrupts, and the VGA 80x60 Driver.

 # Software Development